Open Access Publications

 repOSitorium is the name of the institutional repository of the Osnabrück University.
 All university staff members have the opportunity to publish their documents online in this special repository.
 A detailed description of the features, content and legal framework can be found in the Intranet in the guidelines of the repOSitorium.

 Many renowned Open Access journals are financed by fees, so-called Article Processing Charges (APC), which have to be paid when the article is published.
 The Osnabrück University is part of the universities in Germany that provide a publication fund co-financed by the program" Open Access Publizieren" of the “Deutsche Forschungsgemeinschaft” ( DFG ).
 It serves to pay article charges for published open access journal articles.

 Open Access in EU project

 The funding guidelines of the EU research framework program Horizon 2020 require that project results have to be archived together with publications in a repository at the same time.
-It must also be accessible at least after 6 months.
+They must also be accessible no later than 6 months thereafter.
 More information

 We will advise on publication types, publishing contracts, copyright and answer your questions about electronic publishing and Open Access.